 2- Almost every fast observer just starts drinking water madly after Iftar because the thirst is almost out of control.
 This creates health problems and dullness.
 Making a date-shake in the Iftar and drinking a couple of glasses satisfies this thirst to a considerable extent.

 3- Those who are engaged in rigorous mental or physical activity throughout the day also start feeling intense starving in the last hours.
 Just make sure that you are always in ablution and after every hour or so recite the Holy Durud for about 5-10 minutes, closing your eyes and resting your head in a comfortable position.
 Durud, when recited with too much attention, decreases the blood pressure and sets breathing to a very light, smooth rhythm.
-This reduces the calorie break-down, resulting in lesser loss of energy; keeping you energetic and fresh for longer period of time.
+This reduces the calorie break-down, resulting in lesser loss of energy; keeping you energetic and fresh for a longer period of time.

-2- Benefits of taking protein rich and fatty food recipes in Summer Ramadan Sehri
+2- Benefits of taking protein-rich and fatty food recipes in Summer Ramadan Sehri

 Summer Sehri During Ramadan Kareem, Muslims abstain from drinking or eating anything orally from dawn to the evening prayer.
 The fasting period keeps on changing depending upon the time in the year when this month starts.
 During winter the fasting period is about 8-10 hours at maximum.
-Less desire of water and this short time period coupled with long nights to take rest make the winter fasts easier than the rest.
+Less desire for water and this short time period coupled with long nights to take rest make the winter fasts easier than the rest.
 During spring and autumn, the fasting period is about 10-12 hours, making fast still less challenging.
 But, the long, hot, dry and sweating fasts of summer are really a great big challenge.
 The fasting period varies between 14-17 hours with short nights to prepare for the next one.

 3-Best Iftar drink recipes for Summer Ramadan

 All of the expert nutritionists believe unanimously that the drink on the Iftar table should be from a natural resource.
-Do not fill your stomach with pure water as it may make it painful and un-easy.
-At the same time avoid in taking artificial drinks.
+Do not fill your stomach with pure water as it may make it painful and uneasy.
+At the same time avoid taking artificial drinks.
 Following three are the best homemade drinks for the Ramadan Iftar table:

 1- Lemon squeezed in normal water: